Stathis Psaltis: Career

 He starred in a lot of Greek films and also in theater.
 He became popular in the 1980s with commercial movies that included "Kamikazi agapi mou", "Troxonomos Varvara", "Ta kamakia", "Vasika Kalispera sas", "Kai o protos matakias", "Trellos eimai oti thelo kano", "Ela na agapithoume darling", and "Mantepse ti kano ta vradia".

 Death

-He died in Aghios Savas hospital in Athens from lung cancer on 21 April 2017.
+On 12 April 2014, the actor suffered a stroke.
+He was admitted to the Athens Oncology Hospital "Agios Savvas" on 14 March 2017, dealing with multiple cancer metastases.
+Since 16 April, he was intubated in the Hospital's Intensive Care Unit, where he died on 21 April 2017.
+He was buried at the Zografou cemetery, in the presence of many of his friends and colleagues, on April 24, 2017.
+His remains were transferred to the First Cemetery of Athens on 27 July 2022.

 Personal life

 He was married to Christina, and had a daughter, Maria.